Waste minimisation: Culture of packaging reuse

 In some countries, such as Germany, people have established a deeper culture of packaging waste reduction than in other countries.
 The Mach Mehrweg Pool ("Make Reuse Pool") is an effort initially conceived by milk producers to harmonize and share reusable milk containers, which in more recent years was expanded to include reusable packaging for additional types of food, such as coffee.
-People have devised ways to bring back to stores containers for yoghurt, cooking oil and marmalade and for many other types of food and to refill them there.
+People have devised ways to bring back containers for yoghurt, cooking oil, marmalade and many other types of food and refill them there.

 Legal mandates

 The European Union (EU) has set packaging reduction targets that require member states to reduce packaging, especially plastic packaging.
-Some types of single use plastic packaging, including packaging for unprocessed fresh fruits and vegetables; for foods and beverages filled and consumed in cafés and restaurants; for individual portions (for example, sugar, condiments, sauces); and for miniature packaging for toiletries; as well as shrink-wrap for suitcases in airports, would be banned effective January 1, 2030.
+Some types of single-use plastic packaging, including packaging for unprocessed fresh fruits and vegetables; for foods and beverages filled and consumed in cafés and restaurants; for individual portions (for example, sugar, condiments, sauces); and for miniature packaging for toiletries; as well as shrink-wrap for suitcases in airports, would be banned effective 1 January 2030.
 More generally, the EU has set mandatory reduction targets for plastic packaging have been set as follows: 5% by 2030, 10% by 2035 and 15% by 2040.